Dual Box Embeddings for the Description Logic EL++: Evaluation

-Our first experiment concerns subsumption prediction for inductive reasoning.
-In contrast to previous work~\citep{mondala2021emel++,xiong2022box}, we not only consider subsumptions between atomic concepts, but also the more challenging task of predicting subsumptions between atomic and complex concepts.
+We next evaluate \boxsqel\ on general subsumption prediction for inductive reasoning.
+In contrast to previous work~\citep{mondala2021emel++,xiong2022box}, we not only consider subsumptions between atomic (named) concepts, but also the more challenging task of predicting subsumptions between atomic concepts and complex concepts.

-\textbf{Benchmark.} We introduce a novel benchmark based on the previously considered biomedical ontologies GALEN~\citep{rector1996galen}, Gene Ontology~(GO;~\citealp{ashburner2000gene}), and Anatomy (a.k.a.\ Uberon;~\citealp{mungall2012uberon}).
+\paragraph{Benchmark.} We introduce a modification of the benchmark based on three biomedical ontologies GALEN~\citep{rector1996galen}, Gene Ontology~(GO)~\citep{ashburner2000gene} and Anatomy (a.k.a.\ Uberon)~\citep{mungall2012uberon}, that has been considered in previous DL embedding works \citep{mondala2021emel++,xiong2022box}.
 For each ontology, our benchmark consists of axioms split into training~(80\%), validation~(10\%), and testing~(10\%) sets for each normal form.
 This enables us to evaluate ontology embedding models on subsumption prediction between atomic concepts (NF1), atomic concepts and conjunctions (NF2), and atomic concepts and existential restrictions (NF3 and NF4).
-We report statistics on the size of these ontologies in \cref{sec:dataset_statistics}.
+We report statistics on the sizes of these ontologies, including the numbers of axioms of different forms, in Table 7 in the appendix.

-\textbf{Baselines.} We compare \boxsqel\ with the state-of-the-art ontology embedding methods ELEm~\citep{kulmanov2019embeddings}, \emelpp~\citep{mondala2021emel++}, BoxEL~\citep{xiong2022box}, and ELBE~\citep{peng2022description}.
+\paragraph{Baselines.} We compare \boxsqel\ with the state-of-the-art ontology embedding methods ELEm~\citep{kulmanov2019embeddings}, \emelpp~\citep{mondala2021emel++}, BoxEL~\citep{xiong2022box}, and ELBE~\citep{peng2022description}.
 We do not consider any traditional KG embedding methods in our experiments, since they have been shown to be considerably outperformed by ontology embedding methods~\citep{mondala2021emel++,xiong2022box} and are not applicable in the setting of complex concepts.